cseas002/epl232_team9/README.md

 ./wavengine -reverse <wave file(s)>
 This option reverses the given music files

-./wavengine -encodeText <wave file> <text to encode>
+./wavengine -encodeText <wave file> <input file with text to encode>
-This option encodes the given text to the given wave file
+This option encodes the given text (inside the input file) to the given wave file

 ./wavengine -decodeText <wave file> <message length> <output file>
 This option decodes the given music file and prints the hidden message with the given length to the output file